vks99/Travelcation-client-angular/README.md

 * For any issues and enquiries customer can contact through the website.

 ## Technologies Used:
-* Front – End: HTML, CSS, React JS, Bootstrap
+* Front – End: HTML, CSS, Angular, Bootstrap
 * Back – End: Node.js, Mongo DB